dottormale/Qtransform_torch/README.md

 ---

-## 📂 Subproject: SPline_interpolation
+## 📂 Subproject: Spline_interpolation

-Located in the `SPline_interpolation/` folder, this subproject hosts code related to general spline interpolation techniques.
+Located in the `Spline_interpolation/` folder, this subproject hosts code related to general spline interpolation techniques.

-> **ℹ️ Note:** Please refer to the `README.md` file inside the `SPline_interpolation/` subfolder for specific details on the files and usage instructions.
+> **ℹ️ Note:** Please refer to the `README.md` file inside the `Spline_interpolation/` subfolder for specific details on the files and usage instructions.

 ---